On this page...

 How to get food to Lizard Island

-Food is ordered in Cairns and delivered to Lizard Island by barge every two weeks.
+Food is ordered in Cairns and delivered to Lizard Island by barge every two weeks (normally - currently it's every four weeks).
 You can bring small quantities with you as baggage from Cairns but you must stay within the baggage limit of 25 kg per person, which includes cabin baggage.

 The following instructions apply only to people who are staying at Lizard Island Research Station.
 Because the barge is chartered by the Lizard Island Resort, other island visitors need permission from the Resort to send anything on the barge.